 Located just north of Nice is the 9th century medieval town of Saint-Paul de Vence, an absolute gem with tons of charm and character.
 Slightly unknown and untouched by the masses of tourists, this town enamored me.
-Blooming flowers, cobblestoned alleyways… it’s all lush and romantic in Saint-Paul de Vence.
-Perfect for a gal already passionately in love with France.
+Blooming flowers, cobblestone alleyways… it’s all lush and romantic in Saint-Paul de Vence.

 You can’t visit the South of France and not enjoy a glass of rosé, which comes from the nearby region of Provence.
 It’s quintessentially French.
 I happily sipped my pink bubbly overlooking this small town.

 Set way up on a magnificent hilltop, the views from this town are awe-inspiring.
 The rolling French countryside below envelops hills and fields in ways that will boggle your mind.